RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Introduction

+Our work does not intend to challenge all previous work and theories about the vulnerability of deep learning models to adversarial attacks; indeed, many theories were evaluated with the best protocols at that time.
+We would rather like to demonstrate that adhering to more stringent evaluation protocols leads to different insights and conclusions on the vulnerability of the models and effectiveness of the black-box attacks.

+In addition, given the importance of black-box attacks in assessing real-world robustness of ML systems put in production, we also hypothesize that the previous evaluation results of black-box attacks can be misleading.
+Even old robustification mechanisms enable us to successfully evade supposedly SoTA black-box attacks.
+LGV \cite{gubri2022lgvboostingadversarialexample}, one of the strongest transfer attacks, sees its success rate drop from $87.39\%$ to $2.17\%$ under a 2020 defense by Salman et al.\cite{salman2020adversarially}. \reformulatedtext{Our first insight suggests to \textbf{reconsider} previous claims of effectiveness of black-box attacks and demonstrates that simple adversarial training is sufficient against the majority of SoTA black-box attacks.}

+\reformulatedtext{While our first insight challenges the effectiveness of SoTA attacks, we tackle the benefits of SoTA defenses in our second study.
+We evaluated 9 defenses from Robustbench white-box ImageNet benchmark \cite{robustbench} and categorized these defenses into four families.
+Our analysis demonstrates that within the same family of defenses, architectures and model size have limited impact on the effectiveness of defenses.
+Our main insight from this study is that SoTA defenses are starting to plateau and show \textbf{diminishing returns} against SoTA black-box attacks. }

+Finally, our work argues that an incomplete evaluation of the interactions between new adversarial defenses and black-box attacks can actually lead new defenses to strengthen already existing black-box attacks, opening new surface attacks that were not considered before.
+For example, BASES \cite{bases} can leverage recent robust models from Liu et al.\cite{liu2024comprehensive} to increase its effectiveness against the most robust models from $1.26\%$ to $12.55\%$. \reformulatedtext{In fact, we analyzed the top 20 defenses in the Robustbench ImageNet leaderboard ($L_{\infty}$, eps=4/255), and none have explored how their design choices might inadvertently aid black-box attacks}.
+Even Blackboxbench, the most recent and complete benchmark of black-box attacks \cite{zheng2025blackboxbench}, did not consider the \textbf{interactions} between SoTA white-box defenses and SoTA black-box attacks. \reformulatedtext{Our last insight highlights the \textbf{new risks} posed by SoTA defenses, that can be leveraged to improve existing (weak) attacks.}

-To the best of our knowledge, this paper is the first to study the effectiveness of black-box attacks against strandardized defenses to demonstrate the need to confront black-box attacks to existing defenses. \paragraph{Our contributions can be summarized as follows:} \begin{enumerate} \item We demonstrate that simple adversarial training mechanisms reduce the effectiveness of black-box attacks proven effective against standard models, underscoring the need for more advanced black-box attack strategies to address the robustness of real-world models and systems.
+To the best of our knowledge, this paper is the first to study the effectiveness of black-box attacks against standardized protocols and to demonstrate the need to confront black-box attacks to robust defenses and up-to-date evaluation settings.
+Our contributions can be summarized as follows: \begin{enumerate}

+\item We demonstrate that simple adversarial training mechanisms reduce the effectiveness of black-box attacks proven effective against standard models, underscoring the need for more advanced black-box attack strategies to address the robustness of real-world models and systems.

-\item We show that white-box robustness could be served as a proxy for black-box robustness.
+\item We show that white-box robustness could serve as a proxy for black-box robustness.
 Defenses optimized against AutoAttack generalize well to black-box scenarios.